The Great Family Getaway | 107.5 Kool FM

 The Great Family Getaway

-Get ready to pack your bags for an unforgettable getaway!
+Get ready to pack your bags for an unforgettable family getaway!

 Brought to you by:

-The summer is time for Family and what better place to spend time with Family then at Great Wolf Lodge.

-Every week in July we’re sending a family of four to Great Wolf Lodge Resort in Niagara Falls!
-Wanna go?
-Then fill out the form below, then be listening to KOOL FM as we draw a weekly winner every Monday in July!

-The Great Family Getaway presented with Darick Battaglia Mortgages click darick.ca and Barrie’s best mix… 107 KOOL FM!
+The Great Family Getaway – brought to you by Darick Battaglia Mortgages and Barrie’s Best Mix for the whole family – 1075 Kool FM!

 Fill out my online form.